okfn/opendatahandbook-old/source/how-to-open-up-data/make-it-discoverable.rst

 For civil society
 =================

-Be willing to create a supplementary catalogue for non-official data.
+Be willing to create a supplementary catalog for non-official data.

 It is very rare for governments to associate with unofficial or non-authoritative sources.
 Officials have often gone to great expense to